LC882713/ExamsManagment/README.md

 # ExamsManagment
 Flask application using postgreSQL to manage the process of exams creation and scoring in a university.

-More information can be found in the pdf "Information"
+More information can be found in the pdf "Informations"